1. Home/

 • Increased agility in response to market or regulatory changes

-• Strengthening of competitive position through innovative processes
+• Strengthening of the competitive position through effective processes

-What regulatory requirements must be observed for workflow automation in the financial industry?
+What regulatory requirements must be observed for workflow automation in the financial sector?

-Workflow automation in the financial industry is subject to strict regulatory requirements that must be taken into account during implementation to ensure compliance.
+Workflow automation in the financial sector is subject to strict regulatory requirements that must be taken into account during implementation to ensure compliance.

 📜 General Regulatory Framework